Ralph L. Brinster: Academic career

 Brinster has spent his entire academic career at the University of Pennsylvania School of Veterinary Medicine; from 1956 to 1960 as a veterinary student, from 1960 to 1964 as a postdoctoral fellow and PhD Candidate, and then continuing as a faculty member.
 He was appointed associate professor in 1966, professor in 1970, and the Richard King Mellon Professor of Reproductive Physiology in 1975, a position he still holds.
 In 1969 he founded the Veterinary Medical Scientist Training Program, the first and only combined VMD (DVM)/PhD program funded by the National Institutes of Health, serving as its Director until 1984.
 Since 1969 the Program has trained more than 100 combined degree graduates that serve in many senior positions throughout the country.
 From 1997 to 2007, he was Scientific Director of the Center for Animal Transgenesis and Germ Cell Research at the School of Veterinary Medicine.
 From 2007 to 2008, he was Founding Co-Director of the Institute for Regenerative Medicine of the University of Pennsylvania, one of the leading programs in the world.
 He trained more than 50 pre-doctoral and postdoctoral fellows in his laboratory and taught physiology to professional students in the School of Veterinary Medicine every year from 1964 to 2020.
-In 2020, the Ralph L. Brinster President’s Distinguished Professorship was established by the University of Pennsylvania to recognize the outstanding scientific contributions of Brinster.
+In 2020, the Ralph L. Brinster President's Distinguished Professorship was established by the University of Pennsylvania to recognize the outstanding scientific contributions of Brinster.

 Personal history

 In 1961, Brinster married Elaine Redding, a registered nurse and graduate of the Philadelphia General Hospital School of Nursing, and they currently reside in Gladwyne, PA.
 They have four children.
 Lauren R. Brinster earned her VMD from the School of Veterinary Medicine at the University of Pennsylvania.
 She is a veterinary pathologist at the National Institutes of Health, Bethesda, MD.
 Kristen A. Brinster earned her Juris Doctor from the University of Baltimore School of Law.
 She is a trial lawyer and the founding managing partner of Sutherland & Brinster, PA in Maryland.
 Derek R. Brinster earned his MD from the Perelman School of Medicine at the University of Pennsylvania.
 He is a Professor of Cardiovascular and Thoracic Surgery and Director of Aortic Surgery at Northwell Health, New York, NY.
 Clayton J. Brinster earned an MD from the Perelman School of Medicine at the University of Pennsylvania.
-He is a Senior Staff Surgeon of Vascular and Endovascular Surgery and the Director of Aortic Center at Ochsner Health System, New Orleans, LA.
-In 2021, the Elaine Redding Brinster Prize in Science or Medicine was established by the family to recognize the enormous contribution of Elaine to the achievements of the family.
-The $100,000 Prize and Medallion are to be awarded annually to an outstanding scientist from any country by the Institute for Regenerative Medicine of the University of Pennsylvania during the Annual Ralph L. Brinster Symposium.
+He is Director, Center for Aortic Diseases and Associate Professor of Vascular and Endovascular Surgery at the University of Chicago Medical Center in Chicago, IL.
+In 2021, the Elaine Redding Brinster Prize in Science or Medicine was established by the children to recognize the enormous contribution of Elaine to the achievements of the family.
+The $200,000 Prize and Medallion are to be awarded annually to an outstanding scientist from any country by the Institute for Regenerative Medicine of the University of Pennsylvania during the Annual Ralph L. Brinster Symposium.